GoogleCloudDataproc/spark-spanner-connector/README.md

 ### Variables needed

-Variable|Comments
+Variable|Validation|Comments
 ---|---
-projectId|The projectID containing the Cloud Spanner database instanceId|The instanceID of the Cloud Spanner database databaseId|The databaseID of the Cloud Spanner database table|The Table of the Cloud Spanner database that you are reading from
+projectId|String|The projectID containing the Cloud Spanner database instanceId|String|The instanceID of the Cloud Spanner database databaseId|String|The databaseID of the Cloud Spanner database table|String|The Table of the Cloud Spanner database that you are reading from disableDataboost|Boolean|Turns off dataBoost on the Cloud Spanner client

 ### Spark shell example